nivedi1925/Emotion-Detection-Using-AlexNet/README.md

 ## Results

-- Achieved approximately **90-95% accuracy** on the test set depending on training parameters and dataset used.
+- Achieved approximately **50-55% accuracy** on the test set depending on training parameters and dataset used.
 - Model performance can be improved with data augmentation and hyperparameter tuning.
+- Traning with newer CNN architecture model is prefered.

 ## Challenges